 All the array makers have collected data from installed systems for some years, but it was Nimble, with infoSight, that pioneered the idea of using data collected to improve customer support and deliver advanced analytics on system usage.

-Since then, HPE has extended InfoSight to its 3Par arrays, while Dell EMC (Cloud IQ), Pure Storage (Pure1) and NetApp (Active IQ) have launched similar functionality.
+Since then, HPE has InfoSight to its 3Par arrays, while Dell EMC (Cloud IQ), Pure Storage (Pure1) and NetApp (Active IQ) have launched similar functionality.